-generative somatics is a methodology of individual and collective transformation.
+generative somatics is an organization that works with a body-based methodology for individual and collective transformation.
 It offers a path of embodied transformation, supporting healing individual and collective trauma and addressing privilege and oppression.

-The combination of somatic, body-based practices, in-depth conversation, and healing work creates the possibility for lasting change and the ability to take new actions under the same old pressures, both individually and collectively. generative somatics combines techniques from modern western psychology, findings in neuro-science, mindfulness, aikido and liberation politics.
+The combination of somatic, body-based practices, in-depth conversation, and healing work creates the possibility for lasting change and the ability to take new actions under the same old pressures, both individually and collectively.
+It combines techniques from modern western psychology, findings in neuro-science, mindfulness, aikido and liberation politics.

 The body-based transformation methodology was founded in Oakland, California, and is currently being taught to and practiced by a range of social and environmental justice activists, groups and organizations in the US who reported sustained shifts in their beings and work.

 The word “generative” points to the possibility of finding new ways of being in places where we are stuck.
 “Somatics” is derived from the Greek work “soma” which means the living organism in its wholeness.
-The combination of somatic, body-based practices, in-depth conversation, and healing work creates the possibility for lasting change and the ability to take new actions under the same old pressures, both individually and collectively. generative somatics combines dynamics from modern western psychology, findings in neuro-science, mindfulness, aikido and liberation politics.
+The use of a combination of somatic, body-based practices, in-depth conversation, and healing work creates the possibility for lasting change and the ability to take new actions under the same old pressures, both individually and collectively.
+This approach combines dynamics from modern western psychology, findings in neuro-science, mindfulness, aikido and liberation politics.

 Why the body?